robert-chiniquy/async-autotarget/README.md

 async-autotarget
 ================

 Select a specific subtree (or union of subtrees) of required functions from an input object appropriate for async.auto().
-The goal is to simplify writing async workflows with async.auto, replacing cases where otherwise code will conditionally mutate the input object or functions will check their preconditions before executing.
+The goal is to simplify writing async workflows with `async.auto`, replacing cases where otherwise code will conditionally mutate the input object or functions will check their preconditions before executing.

 1. https://github.com/caolan/async#auto